aperofsky/seattle_mobility_rt/4_Block_Bootstrap_Mobility_vs_Rt/README.md

 ## Estimate time series cross-correlations between pathogen Rt and population mobility

+**Note: Sections 1 and 2 are computationally intensive and should be run on a HPC cluster.**

 `1_snowstorm_rolling_window_block_bootstrap/`
 *   Estimate daily rolling cross-correlations between endemic virus Rt and mobility during winter 2018-2019
 *   To run block-bootstrapped cross-correlations on the NIH Biowulf cluster, transfer the following files to a folder named `SFS_Rt_Block_Bootstrap` in your `home` directory on the cluster: